Support is available for the creation of an accurate inventory and catalogue of a collection.

 We welcome applications from a variety of institutions including public and private libraries, as well as public, institutional and private archives.

-Before beginning your application, please read the information below or download it as a PDF.
+Before beginning your application, please read the Application Guidance below or download it as a PDF.

 Most grants in this programme are between £15,000 – £40,000 per year and our maximum length of support is generally 3 years.
 The maximum funding would be £75,000 per year for a project (maximum total of £225,000 for 3 years).